NetSec-Focus/netsec-focus.github.io/_drafts/2019-01-29-An_Adventure_to_Try_Harder_Tjnulls_OSCP_Journey.markdown

 During my preparation I started gathering my cheatsheets, tools, exploits, and prepping my notes ahead of time making it easy instead of me scrambling to find them during my exam.
 Once you have everything prepped make sure you make a backup of your kali system and also create snapshots in case you need to revert.

 Another tip I will also mention is take some time to draft your exam report.
-Even if you pass or fail it is good to have it already set up since you are not wasting more time creating it during the 24 hours given from offsec to submit the report to them.
+Even if you pass or fail it is good to have it already set up since you are not wasting more time creating it during the 24 hours given from Offsec to submit the report to them.
 For the proctor part of your exam you can use your laptop for your webcam!
 Make sure that it works and that it is also not in the way of your desk area when you are taking the exam.
 Plan your attack strategy and think of how you are going to attack each target in your exam.

 ### 3 days from the OSCP Exam: